-Through this site, I hope visitors will increase their familiarity of and commitment to action research (AR).
-The site contains rationale and methods for AR, along with links to various websites regarding it.
+Through this site, which contains rationale and methods for AR, along with links to various websites regarding it.
 Information and resources available through this site are linked the menu at right.
 This page is, along with my Research & Development Links page, one of two sections of my Research & Development Resources, which, in turn, is one of four sections of my Educational Resources.
 Please feel free, also, to send links, suggestions, comments, etc. to me @ E-mail to Larry.

 AR WWW Links.

 Action research (AR) is, simply, research people conduct to determine effectiveness of actions they take to improve a situation.
 For example, AR is a way for educators to attempt to improve teaching and learning and, as they do so, to conduct research into results of changes made.
 The table at right represents a way of depicting this view of educational AR.
 In essence, educators attempt to improve the sorts of outcomes listed on the right by changing conditions like those listed on the left.
 Generally, the research attempts to document and explain actions taken to improve educational outcomes.
 Educational action research also may have a strong political agenda - such as about whether teachers and students or outsiders influence teaching and learning.
-Often, outsiders attempt to overly direct what happens in teaching and learning, despite not being familiar with many of the myriad factors that can determine 'success' in any teaching and learning situation.
+Often, outsiders attempt to overly direct what happens in education, despite not being familiar with many of the myriad factors that can determine 'success' in any teaching and learning situation.
 Therefore, educational action research can be a way to empower teachers and students to take more control over what happens in educational situations.
 This is exceedingly important, especially in strong pro-capitalist contexts, in which business interests have more control over curriculum and instruction than those being educated and those charged with responsibility to help learners achieve what is best for them.

 |What are benefits of action